MuhammadFarag/learning-android/README.md

 ## Fragments
 Create activity with fragments, exercise is based on the book Beginning Android 4 Application Development

-Two fragments displayed statically in FragmentsActivityrdocd
+Two fragments displayed statically in FragmentsActivity